 Coronavirus Relief for Seniors: Find Help During the Crisis

-Dealing with isolation during the coronavirus
+Dealing with isolation

 Another way to combat the negative effects of isolation is to exercise.
 The National Institute of Aging has a series of low-impact workout videos specifically designed for seniors.
 Exercising can improve your mental health as well as give your immune system a boost—both of which are essential.

 How you decide to cope with confinement is up to you.
 Just remember that even in isolation, you are not alone.

 Health officials are recommending that you stock up on food to limit exposure at grocery stores.
 However, many cannot afford to build a food reserve.
 Additionally, if you’re one of the millions of low-income seniors, then stocking up on the essentials to limit grocery store trips might not be realistic for you.